Rico Dowdle

-Rico Sharod Dowdle Jr. (born June 14, 1998) is an American football running back for the Dallas Cowboys of the National Football League (NFL).
-He played college football at South Carolina.
+Rico Sharod Dowdle Jr. (born June 14, 1998) is an American professional football running back and kickoff returner for the Carolina Panthers of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

-Early years
+Early life

-Dowdle attended A.C.
-Reynolds High School.
-As a senior, he was switched from running back to quarterback, leading the team to an 11-2 overall record and 6-0 in the conference.
+Dowdle was born on June 14, 1998 in Gaffney, South Carolina.
+Dowdle attended A. C. Reynolds High School in Asheville, North Carolina.
+As a senior, he was switched from running back to quarterback, leading the team to an 11-2 overall record and 6-0 in their conference.
 He had 247 carries for 2,545 yards and 51 rushing touchdowns.
 He also passed for 1,434 yards, 11 touchdowns, 4 interceptions and had a 55-yard touchdown reception.
 His 63 total touchdowns was a WNC single-season record.
 He received All-WNC Player of the Year, Parade All-American and All-state honors.

-He was a three star recruit coming out of high school and committed to play football at the University of South Carolina, turning down offers from Boston College and North Carolina State.
+He was a three-star recruit coming out of high school and committed to play football at the University of South Carolina.